Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtomlapi.md

 </Tabs>

-To learn more about MLAPIs network visiblity check this: TODO link to visibilty page.
+See [Object Visbility](../mlapi-basics/object-visibility.md) to learn more about MLAPIs network visiblity check.

-### SceneManagement
+## Update SceneManagement

-In MLAPI scene management is not done over the `NetworkManager` like in UNet.
+In MLAPI, scene management is not done over the `NetworkManager` like in UNet.
 The `NetworkSceneManager` provides equivalent functionality for switching scenes.

 <Tabs
   className="unique-tabs"